canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### can-define replaces can-map

-If you've used [can-map-define] in the past then using [can-define] should be familiar to you.
-Using [can-define/map/map] is the easiest migration path and is what we show in all of the examples in CanJS 3.0's docs.
+If you’ve used [can-map-define] in the past then using [can-define] should be familiar to you.
+Using [can-define/map/map] is the easiest migration path and is what we show in all of the examples in CanJS 3.0’s docs.

 A typical map looks like: